TripleCubes/click_click/README.md

 makefilegen web
 ```

+A `clickclick.js` will appear in `build/web/bin/`. you will need a index.html to
+run it tho, which you can find in the `html/` folder

 # LICENSE
 Click click test is under the MIT license.
 The license file can be found at [LICENSE](LICENSE)